xoxzo/blog.xoxzo.com/content/Announcements/2018-12-17-ezsms-v3-release-en.md

 * Codecall API can be used under the situation where a phone numbers that cannot receive SMS, such as landline etc Please all developers to visit [Xoxzo.com](https://www.xoxzo.com/en/) to use our APIs service likewise above.

-# OK, then What exactly we can do on EZSMS now?
+# OK, then what exactly we can do on EZSMS now?

 ## Here are 3 main features + 1 that you can enjoy with EZSMS now.